 If you’re a live producer, glass-to-glass streaming latency is always a concern.
-Anyone currently streaming with the Wowza Streaming Engine™ software or the Wowza Streaming Cloud™ service has several options to reduce latency, with some requiring a change in technology and some involving a simple change in settings.
+Anyone currently streaming with Wowza has several options to reduce latency, with some requiring a change in technology and some involving a simple change in settings.
 In this article, I’ll review those alternatives using the features shown in Table 1.

-As a starting point, if you’re using Streaming Cloud or Streaming Engine at the default setting, you’ll have a ten-second segment size.
+As a starting point, if you’re using the Wowza Streaming Engine™ software or the Wowza Video™ platform at the default setting, you’ll have a ten-second segment size.
 What’s more, most players buffer three segments before starting playback.
 This translates to at least 30 seconds of latency between what’s live and what your viewers are seeing.

-The simplest, cheapest, and safest way to reduce latency within Streaming Cloud or Streaming Engine is to simply reduce the segment size.
+The simplest, cheapest, and safest way to reduce latency within Wowza Video or Streaming Engine is to simply reduce the segment size.
 Note that Apple recommends a minimum setting of six seconds per segment, which should reduce your latency down to 18–20 seconds.
 You can go lower, as described in the blog post, HLS Latency Sucks, But Here’s How to Fix It.
 Some producers have successfully reduced segment length to under half a second.